concourse/rfcs/075-k8s-runtime/proposal.md

 ## Storage
 Currently planning to use an image registry.
 [See RFC 74 for more details](https://github.com/concourse/rfcs/pull/77) and other options considered.

+The current assumption would be that the registry is accessible by every K8s worker (including external workers).

 ## Worker Lifecycle
 We want to continue using the Concourse API to register and heartbeat the Kubernetes worker.
 This gives us flexibility to extract the Kubernetes worker component in the future.